 The raitha with CREAMY YOGURT brings everything together in the cauliflower rice and is a perfect ‘jewel in the crown’.

 Add finely diced cucumber, grated carrots and minced coriander leaves to plain UNSWEETENED YOGURT and season with salt, pepper and CUMIN powder.
 A refreshing yummy side for anything from biriyani to cauliflower rice.
-BTW, it tastes SO GOOD with tandoori chicken, too.

-What else to serve with cauliflower coconut rice
+What to serve with coconut riced cauliflower

 The secret to making the cauliflower rice taste delicious lies in seasoning it twice: with salt and pepper when you cook the riced cauliflower, then again with curry powder (which is actually a bunch of spices, roasted and ground).